washingtonyachtclub/documents/WYC_By-Laws.md

 The primary purpose of maintaining an active set of Chiefs of the Club is to identify and recognize Members who show good judgment in matters of safety and a willingness to continue to contribute their advice and efforts to supporting the Members and the activities of the Club.
 Their substantial knowledge, abilities, and experience with the Club benefits the continued success of the Club as a whole.

 ### Requirements and Appointment Process
-To become a Chief, a Member must have a Whaler Rating and one or more Skipper Ratings They must be nominated at a General Meeting or an Executive Council Meeting and then be approved by a majority vote.
+To become a Chief, a Member must hold the rating(s) required for the fleet(s) for which they will be designated, as specified under Designated Chief below.
+They must be nominated at a General Meeting or an Executive Council Meeting and then be approved by a majority vote.
 During the nomination process, the Fleets for which the Chief will hold Designated Chief status will be decided on.
 If approved, there will be a probationary period of six months, during which the Chief designation may be revoked by a majority vote of the Executive Council or the General Membership.

-A windsurf chief must hold at least a windsurf skipper rating and be familiar with:

- ● Undertaking a risk assessment of environment and provide a safety-related chalk talk before supervising windsurfers on the water.
- ● Club supervision/teaching boundaries and rescue policies.
- ● Having different methods for preventing windsurfers from entering dangerous situations.
- ● Explaining and demonstrating members windsurfing out of dangerous situations.
- ● Rescuing windsurfers from dangerous situations.
- ● Using a stand-up paddleboard.
- ● Calling emergency services or for outside help.

-A windsurf chief does not need a whaler rating.

 ### Duties
 The duties and the responsibilities of a Chief, to be exercised with discretion and courtesy, are outlined below: